 Innovative test to personalise in vitro fertilisation treatment

-The Access Anti-Müllerian hormone (AMH) Advanced from Beckman Coulter is the only test to provide validated cut-offs for the assessment of ovarian reserve and ovarian response as an aid for women undergoing in vitro fertilisation (IVF).
+Beckman Coulter has announced the launch of an anti-Müllerian hormone (AMH) test that uses a validated cut-off to aid in the assessment of ovarian reserve and ovarian response as an aid for women undergoing in vitro fertilisation (IVF).

 Beckman Coulter has launched a test that uses a validated cut-off to aid in the assessment of ovarian response.
 This new assay helps clinicians predict poor ovarian response in those who plan to undergo controlled ovarian stimulation as part of an in vitro fertilisation (IVF) protocol.
 The AMH Advanced assay is available in European countries that accept the CE marking.